2005–06 Wisconsin Badgers men's ice hockey season: Season

 Wisconsin entered the season with a great deal of talent on the roster but not much to show for their efforts.
 Despite having about a dozen players selected in the NHL Entry Draft, the Badgers had flamed out in postseason play over the previous two years.
 They also had to replace previous starter Bernd Brückler, though they had a capable understudy in Brian Elliott.
 Wisconsin received a top-10 ranking in the preseason, however, they were already being downgraded before they played a single game.
 They dipped even further when they split their opening weekend but after that the team began to pull together.

 The team didn't play its second opponent until the fourth weekend of the season but the time off appeared to benefit the club.
 After dropping their second game of the season, the Badgers didn't lose again until December 9.
 Over a 14-game stretch, Wisconsin appeared to be unbeatable.
 Robbie Earl and Joe Pavelski led a solid offense but it was on the back end that the Badgers made their mark.
 As soon as he assumed the starting role, Elliot was nigh impossible to beat in goal.
 Through the first 16 games of the season, he allowed more than 2 goals in just 1 game and was leading the nation with a sparkling 1.38 goals against average.
 During that stretch, the Badgers had gone 7–0–1 against ranked teams, including two separate top-ranked clubs.
 The result was that by December, Wisconsin was the unanimous #1 team in the nation.
 A surprising loss to lowly Michigan Tech ended their streak but the Badgers won the next five game afterwards to pad their résumé.

-With Wisconsin cruising to the top seed and Brian Elliott seemingly a shoe-in for the Hobey Baker Award, the team was dealt a serious blow in mid-January.
+With Wisconsin cruising to the top seed and Brian Elliott seemingly a shoo-in for the Hobey Baker Award, the team was dealt a serious blow in mid-January.
 After sweeping #5 Colorado College, Elliott was injured at practice when a teammate slid into him.
-The goalie was ruled out for 3-4 weeks and it fell to freshman backup Shane Connelly to hold the fort until then.
+The goalie was ruled out for 3–4 weeks and it fell to freshman backup Shane Connelly to hold the fort until then.
 Much to their misfortune, Wisconsin's next four games were against ranked teams and the Badgers fell in each match.
 After being thrown into the fire, Connelly recovered to earn three wins over his next four games before Elliott was finally able to return.
 Unfortunately, it took Elliott more than a week to get back into game shape and he ended up allowing 17 goals over a 3-game stretch, a little more than half of the 31 he had allowed in the first 22 games.
 With the Badgers unable to win a conference title at the time, the final weekend of the season would only serve as a tune-up for the postseason.
 Luckily, Elliott appeared to have regained his early-season form by allowing just 1 goal against a ranked St. Cloud State squad.